Furstenberg systems of pretentious and MRT multiplicative functions: Main results

-$\bullet$ Part~\eqref{I:ExactSpectrum2} fails for non-completely multiplicative functions, even if they take values on $\pm 1$; see the example in the first remark following Theorem~\ref{T:spectrum}.
+$\bullet$ The conclusion fails for non-completely multiplicative functions, even if they take values on $\pm 1$; see the example in the first remark following Theorem~\ref{T:spectrum}.
 Another example is given by the square of the M\"obius function (see Example~\eqref{iv} in Section~\ref{SSS:Examples}).
-Part~\eqref{I:ExactSpectrum2} also fails if $f$ is completely multiplicative but we allow it to take the value $0$, consider for example $f:={\bf 1}_{2\Z+1}$, which has $1/2$ but not $1/4$ on the spectrum of its Furstenberg system.
+The conclusion also fails if $f$ is completely multiplicative but we allow it to take the value $0$, consider for example $f:={\bf 1}_{2\Z+1}$, which has $1/2$ but not $1/4$ on the spectrum of its Furstenberg system.